Sl11ck/Parking_Panic/README.md

 # Parking Panic

-**Parking Panic** is a 2D top-down driving and parking simulation game developed in the Unity Game Engine by **Team Coffee Machine** in 48 hours for a Game Jam hosted in the University of Malta.
-The team was made up of four members including Dariusz Krych, Isaac Piscopo, Jacob Fenech and Lorenzo Iabichella.

 ## Overview
 The goal of the game is to navigate through various city levels, adhering to traffic rules, avoiding pedestrians and obstacles, and successfully parking your vehicle in a designated spot at the end of each level.
 The game features detailed driving physics, weather effects, and five progressively difficult levels.